Skip to main content

 Accommodation framework

-The Home for Ukraine: framework for accommodation guidance explains the principles local authorities need to consider when housing people from Ukraine.
-This includes providing accommodation after a stay in initial accommodation or where a hosted placement has broken down.
+The Homes for Ukraine: framework for accommodation guidance explains the principles local authorities need to consider when housing people from Ukraine.
+This includes providing accommodation after a stay in welcome accommodation or where a hosted placement has broken down.
 It also provides advice about ‘thank you’ payments to hosts.

-The Framework explains the over-arching principles to help local authorities with the challenging process of balancing our commitment to the people from Ukraine and homeless households in temporary accommodation.
+The Framework explains the key principles to help local authorities with the challenging process of balancing our commitment to the people from Ukraine and homeless households in temporary accommodation.

-The Framework includes recommended approaches to support the matching of Ukrainians in initial accommodation to hosted placements or other longer-term accommodation across Wales.
+The Framework includes recommended approaches to support the matching of Ukrainians to hosted placements or other longer-term accommodation across Wales.
 It also includes the rematching of people where an initial placement has broken down and a new placement needs to be agreed.

 Expected standards for accommodation is explained in this guidance.